dante-ev/docker-texlive/README.md

 docker run --rm -it -v $(pwd):/workdir danteev/texlive latexmk document.tex
 ```

-In case you want to use an explcit tag, you can do it as follows:
+In case you want to use an explicit tag, you can do it as follows:

 You can run the build of 2021-05-15 by using the tag `2021-05-15`: